When you visit California in January, you’ll be joining locals—minus the summer tourists—in all their favorite hangouts.

 Whether you are looking for some fun on the slopes, or simply a cozy cabin getaway in a snowy winter wonderland, Big Bear is one of your top choices.

-With two mountains, about 35 combined miles of slopes, and 20 lifts, it is the largest ski resort in Southern California.
+With two mountains, about 35 miles of slopes, and 20 lifts, it is the largest ski resort in Southern California.

 You could cozy up with bundles of blankets and hot drinks and watch movies in the meadow.
 Or how about some tube sledding fun at Grizzly Ridge Tube Park?